Halke1986/starsector-render/readme.txt

 INSTALLATION

-Copy the included .jar files into the starsector-core directory and overwrite the vanilla jars (back them up first if you want to restore later).
+Copy the included files into the starsector-core directory and run the game using fr.bat instead of starsector.exe.

 Can be added and removed mid-save.